 The Canterbury Association settlement

 In 1848 the Canterbury Association was founded in England, inspired by Edward Gibbon Wakefield and John Robert Godley, to start a settlement in New Zealand.
-They sent out Captain Joseph Thomas, who was not deterred by the swamps, a lack of timber, and tricky access between port and plains.
-He laid out the port town of Lyttelton and the plains town of Christchurch, and began a road over the Port Hills before the first settlers arrived.
+They sent out Captain Joseph Thomas, who was not deterred by the swamps lack of timber, and tricky access between port and plains.
+He had laid out the port town of Lyttelton and the plains town of Christchurch, and begun a road over the Port Hills, by the time the first settlers arrived.

 The first four Canterbury Association ships (the Randolph, Cressy, Sir George Seymour and Charlotte Jane) arrived in December 1850.
-Between 1850 and 1853, 3,549 settlers arrived.
-Of these, 400 were land purchasers, and the rest were mostly labourers and servants.
+By 1853, 3,549 settlers had arrived.
+Of these, 400 were land purchasers and the rest mostly labourers and servants.
 The association’s goal was to replicate England’s stable, class-based society in Canterbury.

 Exploring the interior